Ukrainian sailors satisfied with medical aid in detention - ombudsman

 They feel good, the statement reads.

-According to the press release, Moscow’s ombudsman Tatyana Potyayeva earlier visited three sailors, who had received injuries during arrest, in the detention center Matrosskaya Tishina.
+According to the press release, Moscow’s ombudsman Tatiana Potyayeva earlier visited three sailors, who had received injuries during arrest, in the detention center Matrosskaya Tishina.
 She mentioned that health condition of three detainees became noticeably better, one of them is still receiving needed treatment and recovery procedures.
 The rights commissioner is also going to visit other sailors held in another detention center.

 On November 25, Russian border guard officers had to engage a weapon to stop unwarranted maneuvers of three Ukrainian ships in Russia’s territorial waters in the area of Kerch Strait.
 The ships were seized while 24 crew members were arrested.
 Three sailors were wounded.